 2. Train Your Employees to Identify Suspicious Behavior

 Having a great staff makes a big difference in many areas of your business.
 One important role is to serve as extra ears and eyes around your store and near the doors.
 If you have the budget, consider staffing extra team members on your retail floor.
-For bigger retailers, secret shoppers and door security are valuable additions.
+For bigger retailers, secret shoppers and door security are valuable additions to help stop shoplifting.

 Speaking of staff, make sure that at least one associate greets or engages in some other way with every single customer that comes through your doors.
 Not only does this show potential thieves that there are plenty of employees around, but it also is a great start to the customer experience.